Alluxio/alluxio/docs/en/deploy/Running-Alluxio-on-Mesos.md

 ### Changing Alluxio ports

-Alternately, you may specify the Alluxio ports in your `alluxio-site.properties` file like so:
+Alternately, you may specify the Alluxio ports in `alluxio-site.properties`:

 ```properties
 alluxio.master.port=31398